JacobYolles/starwarscode/README.md

-# Star Wars 06
+# **Instructions**

-## File

-* `server6.js`

-## Instructions

-* Look at the file sent to you then explain to the person next to you what the `res.sendFile` line does.
-Then try creating a new HTML file and routing to that one instead.
+* Spend a few moments looking over the code sent to you.
+First, get the server running, then begin to dissect the JavaScript code found at the bottom of `add.html`.

+* Explain to one another what the code does, what its for, and why its relevant to the application so far.
+Be sure to explain to one another what the `$.post` code is doing.